ewdlop/ewdlop/README.md

 Nobody reads this
 <!---
 Looing for somone to help me move foward in my live but you have to watch for yourself first.
-THIS IS WHY IT WAS ALL BS
+THIS IS WHY IT WAS ALL BS.
+There was no other way and no one cared enough for me.
+RIGHT it was all my fault.
+If it was all mine I am moving on.
+Goodbye yall
 --->

 <!---